tkurtbond/tkurtbond.github.io/posts/2020/11/29/looking-at-the-mini-six-rpg-and-related-games.rst

 .. [#games] Some published games based on `Mini Six` are:

-   • † `Exilium Core Rules`_ (a game of science fiction adventure and intrigue set against a backdrop of post-human loss and redemption; the description at DriveThruRPG says it is based on OpenD6, which is true, but the credit page of the book specifically mentions `Mini Six`),
+   • † `Exilium Core Rules`_ and the free `Players Introduction`_ (a
+     game of science fiction adventure and intrigue set against a backdrop of post-human loss and redemption; the description at DriveThruRPG says it is based on OpenD6, which is true, but the credit page of the book specifically mentions `Mini Six`),
    • † `Summerland Second Edition`_ (a game about desolation and redemption in a post-apocalyptic world destroyed by a vast supernatural forest),
+   • † Esoterica_ (a game about conflicts between mystics, magicians and occultists in the modern day world),
    • † `Breachworld RPG`_ (a global catastrophe made rips in space and time through which unwanted monsters, aliens, and otherworldly environments continue to pour) [#breachworld-adventure]_,